CYPE Mentor

 Reference (1)

-First, the top box can be activated to assign a "Reference" to the selected connection.
+First, the top box can be activated to assign a "Reference" to the selected joint.

 Components (2)

-On the left-hand side, the list of "Components" involved in the connection is presented, together with the "Edit" option to make modifications to each of them.
+On the left-hand side, the list of "Components" involved in the joint is presented, together with the "Edit" option to make modifications to each of them.

 3D viewer (3)

-In the central area, the connection is displayed in 3D.
+In the central area, the joint is displayed in 3D.
 Each component shows its reference and section for easy identification.

 Issues (4)

-In the lower part, the list of "Issues" detected in the connection is displayed.
+In the lower part, the list of "Issues" detected in the joint is displayed.

 Possible warnings include: "The joint has not been defined", component definition errors, "No errors have been found" or "The project is not analysed".